konoikon/Fusion/README.md

 ## Resources

 - [Magenta](https://github.com/tensorflow/magenta) is an Open Source project by Google and offers _MusicVAE_, a model that will probably be of use.
+- [MuseNet](https://openai.com/blog/musenet/) is a project by OpenAI.
+The model is basen on a Sparse Transformer that is trained on predicting the next note after a note sequence.